kuldeeparyal/AIforDevelopment/README.md

 ---

 **Questions?** See the task‑level READMEs or open an issue.
-For a concise, side‑by‑side view tailored to evaluators, download the **Concise Summary (2‑page)** provided separately.
+For a concise, side‑by‑side view tailored to evaluators, download the **Concise Summary** provided separately.